 Physical: Sitting most of the time.

 Work closely with production on what handouts are required for the event.
 There is a Handout Master List for each event.
 3 committed people are needed, but during handout time, 8 – 10 people are recruited, usually from the door and usher group.
 Every morning work with Charles by looking at the syntax and the master list to estimate times for handouts.
-Work each day with Rick (load in-out) to get the boxes for that day to the back table.
 Talk to the team trainers to find out how many people are on each team on the first day of the event and how many people are in the room.
 When forms are anticipated for each team, give the correct amount to each trainer prior to the exercise.
 Have them sign that they received the handouts.
 Keep the table clean and orderly.

 Qualities: Very organized, precise, cheerful, able to create rapport with the trainers, attention to detail, coachable, good sensory acuity, be able to answer general questions participant’s have who are walking by the table, you have to take charge and get the job done, flexibility, and do not taking things personally.

 Physical: scoot down and quickly pass out papers, sometimes stand a long time until Tony asks for handouts, sit on floor and get up quickly, you need to be able to hand out papers while crouching over really low and staying out of the camera’s view.
 You are primarily in the room listening to the program.
 Bending over collating documents, using hands/fingers A LOT.
 Need to maintain a presence in the room.